MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-update-channels-for-office-365-proplus.md

 Here is some additional information that might be useful to know as you determine how to configure and use Monthly Channel, Semi-Annual Channel, and Semi-Annual Channel (Targeted) in your organization.

 - You can switch an Office 365 ProPlus installation from one update channel to another.
 For example, you might want to move a user from Monthly Channel to Semi-Annual Channel.
-To switch update channels, you can use the Office Deployment Tool or Group Policy.
+To do this, you can use the Office Deployment Tool or Group Policy.
+See [Configure update settings for Office 365 ProPlus](https://docs.microsoft.com/en-us/deployoffice/configure-update-settings-for-office-365-proplus) for more information.

 - If the user does an Online Repair of Office 365 ProPlus, the installation reverts to Semi-Annual Channel, unless you've configured a Group Policy setting to provide a different update channel.